Lessons from two Russian CEOs on turning stumbling state companies into global success stories.

 Both Gref and Saveliev understand that it is not possible to build first-class organisations alone and surrounded themselves with determined and capable executives.
 However, the leader-team dynamics at their companies do not fully correspond to the popular recipes of EQ-based inclusive and enabling leadership.
 Continuing with a sports analogy they are demanding captains of their teams rather than wise coaches.

 Their focus is on the game – the business - rather than on people with whom they play.
 They set the goal and invite others to work together to achieve it.
-They are great at challenging their executives and less skillful at supporting or mentoring them.
+They are great at challenging their executives and less skilful at supporting or mentoring them.
 Shamil Kurmashov, Aeroflot’s VP: “Saveliev is tough, he likes to say “I am a composer – you are performers”, but he is always concentrated, never late, loves structure and he delivers”.